The Challenge: Many US Americans suffer from migraines, which means lost workdays, missed social activities, etc.

 Loving Kindness Meditation

 Sattva Meditation App

-Remember that other factors such as diet and other daily habits affect migraines as well.
-For best results, it’s important to know what triggers them for you and avoid those things, in addition to a practicing a healthy lifestyle and meditating, of course.
+Remember that other factors, such as diet and other daily habits, affect migraines as well.
+For best results, it’s important to know what triggers them for you and avoid those things, in addition to practicing a healthy lifestyle and meditating, of course.